-We continue to advance our portfolio of diagnostic tests that leverage innovations in genomic science, sequencing technology, machine learning and leveraging our new nCounter Analysis System to further improve patient care globally.
+We continue to advance our portfolio of diagnostic tests that leverage innovations in genomic science, sequencing technology and machine learning, and our exclusive diagnostics rights to the nCounter Analysis System to further improve patient care globally.

+Our Afirma GSC and Xpression Atlas, or XA, provide physicians with a comprehensive solution for thyroid nodule diagnosis.
 In May 2017, we introduced the Afirma GSC, supported by rigorous clinical validation data showing that the RNA sequencing-based test can help significantly more patients avoid unnecessary surgery in thyroid cancer diagnosis, compared to the original Afirma classifier.
-The Afirma GSC and Xpression Atlas, originally launched in March 2018 with an expanded version launched in April 2020, provide physicians with a comprehensive solution for thyroid nodule diagnosis.
-The Afirma GSC was developed with RNA whole-transcriptome sequencing and machine learning and helps identify patients with benign thyroid nodules among those with indeterminate cytopathology results in order to help patients avoid unnecessary diagnostic thyroid surgery.
+The Afirma GSC was developed with RNA whole-transcriptome sequencing and machine learning and helps identify patients with benign thyroid nodules among those with indeterminate cytopathology.
 For those with suspected thyroid cancer, the Afirma Xpression Atlas provides physicians with genomic alteration content from the same fine needle aspiration samples that are used in Afirma GSC testing and may help physicians decide with greater confidence on the surgical or therapeutic pathway for their patients.

-The expanded Afirma XA test, launched in April 2020, provides physicians with additional gene alteration content - including novel or rare NTRK, ALK, RET and BRAF fusions to further inform surgery and treatment decisions for patients with suspected or confirmed thyroid cancer.
-The Afirma XA utilizes RNA sequencing on the same FNA sample used for Afirma GSC testing.
+We launched the original Afirma XA in March 2018.
+We subsequently introduced an expanded Afirma XA in April 2020 to provide physicians with additional gene alteration content - including novel or rare NTRK, ALK, RET and BRAF fusions - to further inform surgery and treatment decisions for patients with suspected or confirmed thyroid cancer.
 Compared to the original gene alteration panel, the expanded Afirma XA now reports 905 DNA variants (versus 761) and 235 RNA fusion partners (versus 130) in 593 genes (versus 511).

-Together with our Afirma GSC and our tests for the BRAF v600E mutation and medullary thyroid cancer, or Malignancy Classifiers, the Afirma XA rounds out a comprehensive solution for physicians evaluating thyroid nodules.
-This innovation also enables us to enter into research collaborations with biopharmaceutical companies, which is intended to support their development of targeted therapies for genetically defined cancers, including thyroid cancer.
+Our Afirma GSC, BRAF v600E mutation test and medullary thyroid cancer, or MTC, Classifier, along with the Afirma XA offer a comprehensive solution for physicians evaluating thyroid nodules.
+Our broad ability to serve the thyroid diagnostic market also enables us to enter into research collaborations with biopharmaceutical companies, which is intended to support their development of targeted therapies for genetically defined cancers, including thyroid cancer.

-We have also expanded our ability to provide important clinical answers - without the need for surgery - into pulmonology.
-Our Percepta Bronchial Genomic Classifier, introduced in April 2015, is the first genomic test to receive Medicare coverage for use in lung cancer diagnosis, where it improves the performance of diagnostic bronchoscopy.
-In June 2019, we began making our "next-generation" Percepta Genomic Sequencing Classifier available to physicians, providing them with expanded lung cancer risk information that can further guide next steps for patients with suspicious lung nodules, as compared to the Percepta Bronchial Genomic Classifier.
+We have also expanded our ability to answer important clinical questions that improve patient care in pulmonology.
+Our Percepta Bronchial Genomic Classifier, introduced in April 2015, was the first genomic test to receive Medicare coverage for use in lung cancer diagnosis, where it improves the performance of diagnostic bronchoscopy.
+The test deploys novel "field of injury" technology that enables genomic changes associated with lung cancer to be detected in samples taken from the main bronchial airway during a bronchoscopy.
+In June 2019, we introduced our "next-generation" Percepta Genomic Sequencing Classifier, providing physicians with expanded lung cancer risk information that can further guide next steps for patients with suspicious lung nodules, as compared to the original Percepta classifier.

 Additionally, our Envisia Genomic Classifier, launched in October 2016, is the first commercial test to improve the diagnosis of IPF among patients with a suspected interstitial lung disease.
-In March 2019, we received final Medicare coverage for the Envisia classifier through the MolDX program, with an effective date of April 1, 2019.
+The Envisia test is also covered for Medicare patients.